-Install Containerized SUSE Manager Proxy on k3s
+SUSE Manager 5.0 Proxy Deployment on K3s

-1. Installing k3s
+1. Installing K3s

-SUSE Manager Proxy is supported on k3s running on top of SLE Micro in a single node cluster.
+SUSE Manager Proxy is supported on K3s running on top of SLE Micro in a single node cluster.
 If you need to deploy it in any other Kubernetes environment, please contact support for evaluation. |

-On the container host machine, install k3s
+On the container host machine, install K3s (replace <K3S_HOST_FQDN> with the FQDN of your K3s host):

 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="--tls-san=<K3S_HOST_FQDN>" sh -

-2. Installing tools
+2. Installing Tools

-The installation requires the mgrpxy
+The installation requires the mgrpxy and helm packages.

-package is available in the SUSE Manager Proxy product repositories.
+The mgrpxy and helm packages are available in the SUSE Manager Proxy product repositories.

 To install it run:

-transactional-update pkg install mgrpxy
+transactional-update pkg install helm mgrpxy

 -